pegasystems/react-sdk/README.md

 # Overview

-The **React SDK** provides Pega customers with the ability to build DX components that connect Pega’s ConstellationJS Engine APIs with a design system other than the Pega [Constellation Design System](https://design.pega.com).
+The **React SDK** combined with Pega's client orchestration APIs (ConstellationJS APIs) provides a guided iterative development workflow experience.
+This accelerates integrating Pega’s Constellation DX API with an alternative (non-Pega) UI.
+Integrating an alternative design system is achieved using DX Components.

+A DX component consists of the following:

+- Component definition metadata that defines the low code developer configuration experience in App Studio and the parameters passed to the DX component for runtime rendering.
+- Javascript to integrate component parameters, ConstellationJS client APIs, and alternate design system presentational components.
+- Storybook configuration and mocks for integrating with Infinity to facilitate local component testing before publication, configuration, and testing with the Infinity server.

-The React SDK differs from out-of-the-box Constellation design system because it provides and demonstrates the use of a React design system that is not the Pega **Constellation** design system.
-The alternative design system used in this React SDK is [Material UI](https://mui.com/).
+The React SDK includes a ConstellationJS to React bridge and sample DX components.
+The alternative design system used in the React SDK is [Material UI](https://v4.mui.com/).
+For more information about Constellation SDKs, see the [Constellation SDKs](https://docs.pega.com/bundle/constellation-sdk/page/constellation-sdks/sdks/constellation-sdks.html) documentation.

 A **summary of the latest updates** to the **@pega/react-sdk-components** and **@pega/react-sdk-overrides** used by the React SDK can be found in